Azure/azure-rest-api-specs/specification/synapse/data-plane/readme.md

 - Microsoft.Synapse/preview/2020-08-01-preview/roleDefinitions.json
 - Microsoft.Synapse/preview/2020-08-01-preview/roleAssignments.json
 ```
-### Tag: package-metadata-2021-07-01-preview

-These settings apply only when `--tag=package-metadata-2021-07-01-preview` is specified on the command line.

 ### Tag: package-vnet-2019-06-01-preview

 These settings apply only when `--tag=package-vnet-2019-06-01-preview` is specified on the command line